Saudi Arabia transfers 4% of Aramco shares to sovereign wealth fund | Headlines

 Saudi Arabia transfers 4% of Aramco shares to sovereign wealth fund

-A 4% stake would be worth nearly $80 billion, based on the company's market capitalisation.
-The transfer of existing shares would help to boost PIF's assets under management, which are targeted to grow to about 4 trillion riyals ($1.07 trillion) by the end of 2025, the crown prince said in a statement.
+The transfer of existing shares would help to boost PIF's assets under management, which are targeted to grow to about 4 trillion riyals ($1.07 trillion) by the end of 2025, it added.
+"It supports the outlook for the PIF raising funds internationally, including bonds, and could potentially support a future Aramco share sale going forward," said Monica Malik, chief economist at Abu Dhabi Commercial Bank Saudi Aramco said in a statement the transfer was a private transaction between the government and the state fund.

 - Country: